-The mandate of CVRP is to protect the public through rigorous credentialing standards, complaints and disciplinary procedures and to ensure our professional members are meeting minimum standards of knowledge and practice by having to pass the certification competency examination.
+The mandate of CVRP is to protect the public through rigorous credentialing standards, complaints and disciplinary procedures to ensure our professional members are meeting minimum standards of knowledge and practice by passing the certification competency examination.
 Upon attaining certification with CVRP, it is the responsibility of each Registrant to maintain registration requirements as set forth in CVRP Registration Policies – click here.

 Requirements for Annual Renewal

 Certification of registration is maintained on an annual basis.
 Each year there are two primary and mandatory components:

 Each Registrant is required to attest to standards of professional behavior and ethics in the form of declarations, as specified on the Renewal Application Form.

 Each Registrant is required to provide payment of registration renewal fees by registration renewal date.